-Because of its importance to the town’s history, many locals took it on themselves to fund the restoration of The Red Mill.
+Because of its importance to the town’s history, locals took it upon themselves to fund the restoration of The Red Mill.
 Five, community-minded men, known as the Red Mill Five, purchased the building in order to restore it as Museum.
 It is thanks to them that the waterwheel still spins vigorously after so many years.
-The Stone Mill, a second important building in the town’s history, is on the downtown side of the river and is now home to the Hunterdon Art Museum.
+The Stone Mill, another important building in the town’s history, is on the downtown side of the river and is now home to the Hunterdon Art Museum.

 Today, the Clinton Historic District encompasses much of the town, which was added to the National Register of Historic Places in 1995.
-Here you will find significant architecture, history, and commerce in the great state of New Jersey!
+Here visitors will find significant architecture, history, and commerce in the great state of New Jersey.